-The quality of healthcare in Bulgaria is mixed.
-Medical staff are generally extremely well trained, but many expats find public healthcare facilities aren't up to the standards of Western Europe or North America.
+The quality of healthcare in Bulgaria is a mixed bag.
+Medical staff are generally highly trained, but many expats find public healthcare facilities aren't up to Western European or North American standards.
 Private hospitals are of a much higher standard, and Bulgaria is fast becoming a popular destination for medical tourism because the cost of top-quality facilities is comparatively low.